+The Higher Education Act or other relevant federal or state laws, rules and regulations may be amended or modified in the future, including as part of any reauthorization of the Higher Education Act, in a manner that could adversely affect the federal student loan programs as well as the student loans made under these programs and the financial condition of the guarantors.
+The current reauthorization of the Higher Education Act expires on March 31, 2008; however, upon signature by the President, the current reauthorization will be extended to April 30, 2008 pursuant to the terms of a short-term extension (S.2733) that was recently approved by the U.S. Congress.
 In the past, when the Higher Education Act has been subject to reauthorization, amendments to its provisions have been common.
-Amendments or modifications to the Higher Education Act or other laws that affect student loans could result in adjustments from time to time to the level of guarantee payments.
-Future changes could affect the ability of SLC, the depositor or the servicer to satisfy their obligations to purchase or substitute student loans.
+Among other things, the guarantee reimbursement rate may be adjusted from time to time.
+Future changes could affect the ability of SLC, the depositor or the servicer to satisfy their obligations to purchase or substitute student loans or, in the case of the servicer, its ability to exercise any optional purchase of the trust student loans.
 Future changes could also have a material adverse effect on the revenues received by the guarantors that are available to pay claims on defaulted student loans in a timely manner.
 We cannot predict whether any changes will be adopted when the Higher Education Act becomes subject to reauthorization or at any other time or, if adopted, what impact those changes would have on the issuing entity or the securities that it issues.
+For a discussion of certain legislative initiatives, see "Recent Developments" in this prospectus supplement and "Appendix A-Federal Family Education Loan Program-Legislative Matters" and "-Recent Developments" in the accompanying base prospectus.